MMK21Hub/slevel-blog/_posts/2025-07-24-rpi-sd-card-incident.md

 2. 14:29 – NTP system time sync completes, giving the first correctly-timestamped journal entry after the incident
 3. 14:31:30 – Metrics become available in Netdata, indicating that the Pi has become operational again
 4. 14:33 – I check Immich and Home Assistant using a browser, and they are both operational

+## Conclusion

+Two main factors allowed me to address the incident relatively quickly:

+- I attempted to use Immich on the same day that the failure happened, so I noticed the problem somewhat quickly.
+- The SD card was still readable and there hadn't been any data corruption.

+Had the first fact not been true, the Pi may have remained offline for a couple days or more, because I don't have any notifications set up for when the Pi goes down.
+Had the second fact not been true, I would have had to manually [re-deploy the OS and services to my Pi](/infradocs/rpi/deployment-guide.md), a process which may have taken over one day and hasn't been fully tested.

+## Lessons learnt

+- Netdata is great
+- SD cards are unreliable (but I already knew this)
+- GNOME Disks is great
+- Clonezilla doesn't always work (I tried to clone the SD card using it, but it failed to copy the root partition)
+- I should have automatic notifications set up for when there's a catastrophic problem like this (and probably for slightly less major problems too)

+## Steps taken after the incident

+1. July 24 2025 – Updated and extended the [Raspberry Pi deployment guide](/infradocs/rpi/deployment-guide.md), to provide more guidance in case I do need to re-deploy the Pi in the future.